 Improving pain care

-The first step to improving the pain care for Aboriginal children and youth is to acknowledge that ways of expressing pain may be different, therefore ways of assessing and interpreting pain may need to be different as well.
+The first step to improving the pain care for Indigenous children and youth is to acknowledge that ways of expressing pain may be different, therefore ways of assessing and interpreting pain may need to be different as well.

 Research participants described their pain and hurt through art and storytelling, preserving the right oral traditions of First Nations People.
 These sessions became a critical way for us to collect stories and hear first-hand how these experiences impacted them.
 This section of our website provides highlights of the stories we gathered.